Immersive learning

-Immersive learning is a learning method which students being immersed into a virtual dialogue, the feeling of presence is used as an evidence of getting immersed.
+Immersive learning is a learning method with students being immersed into a virtual dialogue, the feeling of presence is used as an evidence of getting immersed.
 The virtual dialogue can be created by two ways, the usage of virtual technics, and the narrative like reading a book.
 The motivations of using virtual reality (VR) for teaching contain: learning efficiency, time problems, physical inaccessibility, limits due to a dangerous situation and ethical problems.

 Types of immersive learning

 Technical aspect

 Most of the immersive learning activities are supported by virtual tools including augmented reality (AR), virtual reality (VR), and virtual learning environment (VLE).
 Immersive VR here specifically refers to the occasions where participants feel "being there" in a virtual place.